Numerically assisted determination of local models in network scenarios: Triangle network

 \subsection{EJM distribution}

-Finally, we consider the so called Elegant Joint Measurement (EJM) distribution, that can be generated by a quantum strategy \cite{elegant_joint_measurement}.
-This behaviour is conjectured to be nonlocal, so a natural question is: how much noise must we mix with the EJM distribution so that it becomes network local?
+Finally, we consider the so called elegant joint measurement (EJM) distribution, that can be generated by a quantum strategy \cite{elegant_joint_measurement}.
+This behavior is conjectured to be nonlocal, so a natural question is: how much noise must we mix with the EJM distribution so that it becomes network local?
 The target distribution is:

 For the triangle network with four outputs, the full cardinalities $c_\alpha = c_\beta = c_\gamma = 60$ render the optimization run time prohibitively large.
 However, some insight into the critical visibility for a given distribution can be gained by exploring models with lower cardinalities.
 We have tested for all possible cardinalities up until $c_\alpha = c_\beta = c_\gamma = 7$.
-The tables below show the maximum values of $v$ for which the numerical optimization procedure could find a model with root mean square error less than $1\times10^{-4}$.
-We believe these should serve as rough estimates for the critical visibility for network local behaviours constrained by the tested cardinalities.
+The tables below show the maximum values of $v$ for which the numerical optimization procedure could find a model with root-mean-square error less than $1\times10^{-4}$.
+We believe these should serve as rough estimates for the critical visibility for network-local behaviors constrained by the tested cardinalities.
 Notice that the target distribution is symmetric with respect to the three parties, so we can without loss of generality assume henceforth that $c_\alpha \geq c_\beta \geq c_\gamma$ (that justifies the blank spaces in the tables).

 $c_{\gamma}=2$\\

 $c_{\gamma}=3$\\

 $c_{\gamma}=4$\\